These are the main stages in the multiple technology appraisal (MTA) process.

 Key documents sent to the appraisal committee

-The appraisal committee is an independent advisory committee that makes recommendations.
+The appraisal committee is an independent advisory committee that makes the recommendations.

 Appraisal committee meets to consider the evidence

-We hold an appraisal committee meeting to consider the committee papers and hear from nominated clinical, patient and NHS commissioning experts.
+We hold an appraisal committee meeting to consider the written evidence and verbal evidence, drawn from discussions with experts, EAG representatives and national clinical directors or advisers.

-We produce an ACD when the recommendations from the Appraisal Committee don’t recommend use of the technology, or limit the use of the technology beyond the specifications in the marketing authorisation.
+We produce draft guidance when the recommendations from the appraisal committee don’t recommend use of the technology, or limit the use of the technology beyond the specifications in the marketing authorisation.

-If an ACD isn’t needed we move straight to developing the final appraisal document (FAD) (see week 42).
+If an DG isn’t needed we move straight to developing the FDG (see week 43).

 Part 1 of this meeting is open to members of the public and press.